dos65/make/README.md

 ### Debug

-In case if instance can't be infered scalac it isn't clear what is wrong.
+In case if instance can't be infered it isn't clear what went wrong.
-To get a detailed information in which type deson't have `Make` instance use `debugOf`:
+To get a detailed information `debugOf`:
 ```scala
 val bazMake = Make.of[IO, Baz]
 // [error] FromReadme.scala:39:26: could not find implicit value for parameter m: make.Make[cats.effect.IO,example.FromReadme.Baz]